 Encompassing 800 square miles in northcentral Pennsylvania, the Allegheny National Forest is part of the Pennsylvania Wilds region, which is one of the biggest blocks of green between New York City and Chicago.
 "Pennsylvania Wilds: Images from the Allegheny National Forest" celebrates this national forest, which is one of only 15 in the eastern United States.

-In a story by Lisa Gensheimer, the transformative power of nature and rich cultural heritage of the Allegheny National Forest region are on display in a story of survival and a continuingly unfolding drama, spanning millions of years from prehistory to the Native Americans following receding glaciers to the pioneers who claimed the land as their own to the present.
+In a story by Lisa Gensheimer, the transformative power of nature and rich cultural heritage of the Allegheny National Forest region are on display in a story of survival and unfolding drama spanning millions of years from Native Americans following receding glaciers to the pioneers of today who call the Pennsylvania Wilds home.